Lakshya (2021 film): Production

 The film was tentatively titled as NS20.
 On 30 November 2020, the film's official title was unveiled as Lakshya.
 Principal photography of the film began on 16 September 2020 and was wrapped up on 30 August 2021.

 Music

 Soundtrack album and background score of the film is composed by Kaala Bhairava.

 Reception

-Thadhagath Pathi of The Times of India rated 3/5 and called Lakshya "an interesting sports drama with minor flaws."
-In addition to the performances, Pathi appreciated the directed for not dwelling into "jingoism or unnecessary commercial elements."
+Thadhagath Pathi of The Times of India rated the film 3/5 and called Lakshya "an interesting sports drama with minor flaws."
+In addition to the performances, Pathi appreciated the director for not dwelling on "jingoism or unnecessary commercial elements."
 While praising Shaurya's acting and archery backdrop, Sangeetha Devi Dundoo of The Hindu wrote, "The film moves at a snail’s pace and predictable lines; the only engaging factor is archery, a sport we haven’t explored in films."
 In another mixed review, The New Indian Express critic Ram Venkat Srikar stated: "Lakshya surely has the focus, but like the protagonist, who falls prey to substance abuse, the script too falls prey to predictability."